ucsd-dsc-arts/dsc160-final-dsc160-final-group3/README.md

 - Does this code require other pip packages, software, etc?
 - Does this code need to run on some other (non-datahub) platform?
 (CoLab, etc.)

+We primarily used datahub and the jupyter notebook attachment of the Anaconda, a popular data science software environment to complete our project.
+Additional resources utilized in this project included the Tensorflow package for our model creation and the Wordcloud package for visualization purposes.
+No further software or package installations were necessary beyond two mentioned packages, to complete the project and all other packages found in Anaconda should be adequate to repeat the steps in our project.
+In terms of the data collection, if the same scraping techniques are to be implemented we would advise scraping the lyrics in groups rather than in one instance.
+The process will take more time, but avoids the possibilities of an IP ban from the source site.

 ## Reference

 All references to papers, techniques, previous work, repositories you used should be collected at the bottom:
 - Papers
 - Repositories
 - Blog posts

+- Papers:
+  - Exploring the unreasonable effectiveness of RNNs: http://karpathy.github.io/2015/05/21/rnn-effectiveness/
+  - Utilizing LSTMs and CNNs for creation of song lyrics: https://techxplore.com/news/2019-01-song-lyrics-style-specific-artists.html
+  - Creating word-based RNNs using tensorflow: https://github.com/hunkim/word-rnn-tensorflow

+- Repositories:
+  - Professor Twomey’s RNN and generative text example: https://github.com/roberttwomey/dsc160-code/blob/master/examples/text-generation-rnn.ipynb

+- Tutorials:
+  - TensorFlow: Recurrent Neural Networks (RNN) with Keras: https://www.tensorflow.org/guide/keras/rnn
+  - TensorFlow: Text Generation with an RNN: https://www.tensorflow.org/tutorials/text/text_generation

+- Blog posts:
+  - TheVerge: Warnings about AI in the Music Industry: https://www.theverge.com/2019/4/17/18299563/ai-algorithm-music-law-copyright-human